mtaghadosi/DevOps-Tutorial/solutions/task2.md

  ```
  #### with auto scale enabled in databases we actually need `statefull` services for sincing the databases.
 I will NOT cover that in this demonstration.

 ## I ALSO strongly recommend that we use `Configfile` for database connection info and use `Secret` for storing username/password combinations, but as long as in this project we defined that configs in the `.env` file I will skip this process.
-I just want you to know in the industrial level I never ever do that, so I demonstrated the secret file in the postgres YAML file.
+I just want you to know in the industrial level I never ever do that, so I demonstrated the ConfigMap file in the postgres YAML file.